Bijbehara: Geography

 Bijbehara is located at 33.80°N 75.10°E. It has an average elevation of 1,591 metres (5,223 feet).
 It is situated to the north of district headquarters on the banks of Jhelum River popularly known locally as "Veth".
 Bijbehara lies four miles north of Anantnag town.

 The town is surrounded and intersected by plateaus, including the Totak Shah, from where the whole town can be seen.
-There are many other plateaus which are being urbanized.
+There are many other plateaus which are being urbanised.

 The town localities of Bijbehara include: Goriwan chowk, Old town, Ziyarat road, Baba Mohalla, Zirpara chowk, Sadar Bazar, Vaid Mohalla, Dobighat, Khar Mohalla, Eidgah, Pandit Hamaam, Pomposh Mohalla, Saraf Mohalla, Peershah Mohalla, Ahanger Mohalla, Feroze Shah Mohalla, Sheikh Mohalla and GH pora.

 The town has recently expanded to include new housing colonies such as: New Colony Bijbehara, Eidgah basti, Qazi Mohalla, Sicop Colony, Padshahi Bagh Colony, Friends Colony, Deewan Bagh, Eidgah Colony and Tehsil Road-Baghandar.